howerj/forth-cpu/readme.md

 # To Do

-* There is a bug with the VT100 component, the color attributes are not correctly placed in the right location, but in the previous one.
-(Work in progress - mostly fixed!)
 * The [embed][] project, which was derived from the simulator and Forth for this project, has an improved version of Forth which could be reintegrated with this project.
 The [embed][] project features a metacompiler suitable for 16-bit